syncfusion-content/reactjs-docs/ReactJS/PdfViewer/getting-started.md

 {% endhighlight %}

-Now, the PDF viewer control is rendered with default PDF document, which used in the service.
+Now, the PDF viewer control will be rendered with the default PDF document, which is used in the service.

 ![](getting-started_images/pdfviewer.png)